zigalenarcic/mangl/README.md

 make
 ```

-If it fails check the Makefile for proper inclusion of GL libraries.
+If it fails, please check the Makefile for proper inclusion of OpenGL libraries.

 Run
 ```